 When using markdown for formatting, use headings and bullet points to break up text into shorter sections.
 This will make the GM resume more organized and comprehensible.

-In addition, include keywords relevant to the job description across your general manager resume to make it more searchable by employers.
+In addition, include keywords and action verbs relevant to the job description across your general manager resume example to make it more searchable by employers.

 1. Strategic Planning: Developed and implemented effective strategies that drove business growth and profitability.